japaneseTemmie/MusicBot.py-2.0/README.md

 ```

 # Full Bot Setup Guide
 - If you already have a bot, this section can be skipped.
-Visit [Troubleshooting](#troubleshooting) section if your bot is in more than 2500 guilds.
+Ensure the needed permissions and intents enabled and visit [Troubleshooting](#troubleshooting) section if your bot is in more than 2500 guilds.

 ## Create a Discord Application
 - Visit the [Discord Developer Portal](https://discord.com/developers/applications), log in, and create a new app.
 You may customize it if you wish.